semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 To disable just one rule from a ruleset, expand the ruleset with the "rules" button.
-You can then drag specific rules to the gutter on the right.
+Then drag specific rules to the gutter on the right.
 This will disable those rules but keep the rest of the ruleset enabled.

-## Setting up notifications
+## Configuring notifications

 To configure notifications,
 click the bell button in the top right corner of a column.